 Gene profiling provides useful insights into microorganisms’ transcriptional activity, offering a dynamic view of microbial behavior in the gut environment.
 By combining gene expression profiling and genomics techniques, researchers can begin to understand the intricate mechanisms underpinning microbiome-host interactions and their consequences for human health.

-Potential of Gut Microbiome
+Potential of the Gut Microbiome

 Gene function analysis is critical for understanding the unique roles of microbial genes in the gut environment.
 Researchers can uncover essential participants in many physiological processes and disease states by conducting a rigorous investigation of gene function.